Films of All-Time

 Later, she confessed to him, "Sometimes when you kiss me, I just wanna bite you and not in a nice way.
 Like I want to hurt you, like I want to bite your lip really f--king hard and make you bleed."

 After a table-dance experience in a night-club where she was the lesbian-esque recipient (not him!), she intensely masturbated to a white, buzzing dildo/vibrator by herself - and shortly later laid back limply on the bed and allowed him to watch her self-love, although he appeared disinterested and returned to the kitchen -- the turning point in their loss of intimacy.
-During their love/power struggle, however, they continued to have make-up sex as things fell apart -- she reversed positions with him and gave him fellatio, to completion - the film's most explicit scene.
+During their love/power struggle, however, they continued to have make-up sex as things fell apart -- in one instance, she reversed positions with him and gave him fellatio, to completion - the film's most explicit scene.

 She gave him a book on Antarctica for his birthday, and read portions to him, possibly deeply symbolic of their own demise: "The ice is everywhere and everything.
 It spreads to all sides, an unbounded void of alien whiteness and geometric rigor.
 Antarctica is the highest, windiest, driest continent..."
 Earlier, he had prophetically said this about his explorations in Antarctica: "Claustrophobia and agoraphobia are in the same place - like two people in a bed."
 Eventually, she told him that she was going back to America - and had added: "Sometimes, you have to have faith in people" - and in narration, he said: "She was happy to be leaving."
 The day she flew from London was the first time she invited him to her apartment - "She didn't want any goodbyes."